Josh Bell Preview, Player Props: Marlins vs. Phillies

 Josh Bell At The Plate

-- Bell enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .333 with one homer.
+- Bell enters this game on a seven-game hitting streak.
+In his last outings, he's hitting .294 with one homer.

-- Bell has had an RBI in 48 games this season (36.9%), including 12 multi-RBI outings (9.2%).
-He has also driven in three or more of his team's runs in two contests.
+- Bell has driven home a run in 49 games this season (37.4%), including more than one RBI in 9.2% of his games and producing three or more of his team's runs on two occasions..

-- In 37 of 130 games this season, he has scored, and six of those games included multiple runs.
+- He has scored in 37 games this year (28.2%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.